• Skip to primary navigation

 I know your first thought might be that instant pot and chicken is a balance that’s hard to strike –– I’ve been there.
 You’re probably thinking of everything that could go wrong: its difficulty of shredding, overcooking, lack of taste and the list goes on.
 If we had this conversation before I developed my recipe of instant pot shredded chicken, I would agree.

-I had tried numerous instant pot shredded chicken recipes, and a lot of them were a disaster.
+I had tried numerous pressure cooker shredded chicken recipes, and a lot of them were a disaster.
 Today, however, I’ve got you just the right tried and tested instant pot shredded chicken recipe that’ll change your mind.
 It’ll put an end to those worries I’ve mentioned above, and it’s both quick and easy to make.
 Let’s make some tasty food!

 Ingredients